Nuclear Family Functions In Sociology

 The traditional functionalist analysis suggests that the nuclear family is “isolated” and streamlined for geographical mobility in industrial society.

-This isolation implies that members of the nuclear family lose the large, supportive kinship networks (extended families) common in pre-industrial societies, which historically provided mutual help, welfare, education, and social support.
+This isolation implies that members of the nuclear family lose the large, supportive kinship networks, or extended families, common in pre-industrial societies.
+These networks historically provided mutual help, welfare, education, and social support.

 Technological Isolation: